 A diet high in sugar and fat influences the gut bacteria negatively, allowing harmful species to overgrow.
 When you regularly feed the wrong bacteria, they’re able to grow faster and colonize more easily, without as many helpful bacteria to prevent them from doing so.

 Getting the most out of your gut health doesn’t stop at diet.
-Another positive impact to your gut health is getting sufficient exercise, sleep and hydration.
+Another positive impact on your gut health is getting sufficient exercise, sleep, and hydration.